+Total: 5

 What analysis would you perform to assess whether the regression model used in this problem provides a “better fit” than does a model that uses only a continuous linear term for LDL?
 What is the result of such an analysis?